Handel's most notable work, Messiah, was performed by the Erebus Ensemble and Baroque Orchestra the English Concert as part of the Bristol Proms.

 Making classical music accessible

-Captured by The Space for screen audiences, the filmed production allows audiences to rediscover the spirituality of its familiar arias and choruses and Tom Morris interprets Handel’s score as a dramatic text about the relationship between shattering grief and the muscular hope of religious faith.
+Captured by The Space for screen audiences, the filmed production allowed audiences to rediscover the spirituality of its familiar arias and choruses and Tom Morris interprets Handel’s score as a dramatic text about the relationship between shattering grief and the muscular hope of religious faith.

 This production explored new ways of presenting classical music, opening it up to new interpretation and new audiences with on-stage seating, projection, powerful dramatisation and the famous Bristol Proms rules - allowing Handel’s greatest work to fizz with accessibility once again.